deltachat/deltachat-pages/_posts/2025-07-20-delta-tauri-project.md

 ### Where can you try it?

-As we established in this Blog post, the Tauri edition is not good enough yet to fully replace the electron version.
-We already release it next to the electron version, so if you want to try it, checkout this forum post for details: <https://support.delta.chat/t/help-test-the-tauri-pre-release/3827>
+As we established in this Blog post, the Tauri edition is not good enough yet to fully replace the Electron version.
+We already release it next to the Electron version, so if you want to try it, checkout this forum post for details: <https://support.delta.chat/t/help-test-the-tauri-pre-release/3827>

 ### Conclusion